-The Employee Details Spreadsheet, which must be submitted with the application, will calculate the maximum award based on the contracted hours, or the hours worked in the case of a zero hours contract worker.
+The Employee Details Spreadsheet, up to 28 February 2021 or from 1 March 2021, which must be submitted with the application, will calculate the maximum award based on the contracted hours, or the hours worked in the case of a zero hours contract worker.
+Please note there are two spreadsheets available, one for periods up to and including Period 13 which calculates the maximum award at £280 per week, and one for Period 14 onwards which calculates the maximum award at £310 per week.
+To access the correct spreadsheet please select the correct period on the application form.
 If a business does not want to claim the maximum amount, the total claim amount declared on the application form can be adjusted accordingly.
 Please include the reason for not claiming the maximum in the comments box on the form to eliminate any delay in processing.
 The application should only be in respect of employees who have been paid for the weeks that are being claimed, including periods of paid leave with the exception of the circumstances in relation to monthly paid employees as outlined above.